 I’m a teacher and I see kids being mean to each other all day long.
 But sometimes it rises to bullying.
 I have one student in particular who I am worried about.
 How can I get him to open up about being bullied?
 How can teachers stop bullying?

 Most students will avoid discussions of bullying with a person that they are meeting for the first time, like a high school principal or school psychologist.
 They would not feel comfortable in that situation and may not want to open up about their situation.
-These same students will disclose much more to someone they know and trust.
+These same students will disclose much more about bullying issues to someone they know and trust.
 Always ask students who they feel the most comfortable with, whether those people are at school, in their family or in their circle of friends.
-Then, ask these folks to intervene and begin to delve into the bullying issue.
+Then, ask these folks to intervene and begin to delve into the bullying issues.
 Kids will talk to those they trust.

 Here are some additional steps you can take: